AdobeDocs/experience-platform.en/help/query-service/ui/credentials.md

 >[!NOTE]
 >
 >The credentials panel is not automatically available to all users.
-As the credentials panel allows for a connection to a third-party open client, it can present a security risk in certain situations.
 Please contact your Adobe account team to request the [!UICONTROL Credentials] tab to be included in the Query Service workspace should you require it.
 If requested, this change is organization wide and is conducted by Adobe's engineering team.
 It is not a setting controlled by users.

 ## Expiring credentials {#expiring-credentials}